They're among the most famous war sites in the world – Andrew Sanger has this guide to cycling the D-Day Beaches in Normandy.

 Arromanches makes a good stopover, with a charming traditional 3-star hotel-restaurant, La Marine.

-Towards Omaha Beach
+Towards Omaha and Utah beaches

 For 20km from here to Omaha Beach, the route climbs up and down steep slopes.
 A marked cycle path on the clifftop goes to the huge Longues-sur-Mer German gun emplacement, a daunting sight with weapons still in place.